julian-berks/JBBTEST/README.md

 Description
 ===========
-This set of scripts, creates a VPC, 3 Subnets, security groups and an autoscaling group to create 2 applications servers (configurable).
+This set of scripts, creates a VPC with internet gateway, 2 Subnets (app and DMZ), a NAT gateway for use by the app servers,  security groups and an autoscaling group to create 2 applications servers (configurable).
 On start-up, each server pulls a binary copy of the application from Git Hub and executes it.
 An elastic load balancer manages traffic to the application and listens on port 80.

+The stack is hard coded to run in eu-west-1

 A build.sh shell script is provided to, if necessary, create the backend S3 bucket needed to store the state files, automate the initialisation of terraform and run the build process.
 A teardown.sh script is provided to automate the deletion of the stack.

+An SSH key for the EC2 instances and a "Bastion security group" has been provided to assist in the creation of an EC2 bastion server should access to the servers be needed.
+However, for security, no bastion server has been provided.

 To run :